saintsjd/progressbar.io/README.md

 1. Workers submit their status via HTTP POST to progressbar.io
 2. Curious observers poll progressbar.io via HTTP GET to see how things are going.
 (Webhooks will be available someday soon)

+How this helps:

+1. Keeps your distributed processes simple.
+No need to build in an API or maintain one.
+2. Lets you focus on writing great distributed process and not on logging.

 To start tracking something, create a bar:
 ----